faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/retentive_socialization/retentive_socialization_and_indoctrination_in_the_LDS_church.md

 > Social learning, despite its seeming simplicity...remains **the best explanation for most religious actions**.
 It is the best explanation for the overall prevalence of religion, for individual religiosity, and for ... the most dramatic of religious acts and movements. ...
 The variety of religious traditions and the correspondence between the dominant tradition in the social environment and the religious beliefs of the individual are the most obvious proofs to the validity of the social learning approach, which is also able to explain what are considered intense religious experiences.
 Supernaturalism is inherently accessible, and children learn just one local version of it and in most cases become inexorably attached to it.

 This document outlines the practices and teachings that contribute to the socialization of Latter-day Saints and would help explain why Latter-day Saint parents are willing to send their 18 and 19 year old children away---and why those young adults are willing to go---for roughly two years to share their religion with others.
-Positive desires to share and to serve motivate many young Latter-day Saints to serve, but the negative repurcussions a young person might experience by _not_ serving a mission is likely woven into the motivation many experience.
+Positive desires to share and to serve motivate many young Latter-day Saints to serve, but the negative repurcussions a young person might experience by _not_ serving a mission is likely woven into their motivation.
 Both the positive and negative drives may be considered "two sides" of the same socializing-influence "coin".

 Socializing forces have been organized from those which tend to initialize indoctrination, proceeding through those which sustain and deepen committment, and followed by both passive and then active forces designed to prevent apostasy (i.e., retentive socialization).[^order]